gvwilson/thirdbit/src/fiction/bear/index.md

 "Yes, honored.
 Will that be all?"

 "Almost.
-Our guest last night—the new consul, Jigme."
+Our guest last night—the new consul, Yangyal."
 He paused a moment, searching for words.
 "He's up to something.
 I don't know what, not yet,